9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Test A3Rev views plugin, because we changed something.

 - Rating:
 - Need to implement order by counts in the YASR plugin.

-- Plugin tested: BlazK, KK
-- Plugin to test previous versions: Gamerz(average, most voted), YASR(average, most voted)
+- Plugin to test: YASR

 - Add in Query tabs if order by rating is selected, that either meta or suppress_filters is used.

-- Check if YASR table name constants are defined first.

 - ------------------------------------------------------------------------------

 - Tab Queries:

+- Add a new template to sort by rating.
+- Add query-name to template.

 - Add a list of query templates by default.
 These templates should be created when plugin is activated, if the previous queries does not exist.
-- Add a new template to sort by rating.
-- Add query-name to template.

 - Do not display a tab, if a query doesn't have the needed plugins.
+- Do not display tab if contents are empty.
+- Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
+(If there are no posts, then display a message).
+Aka Display a tab only if the content exist.

 - ------------------------------------------------------------------------------

 - Find a way to flex shrink only one big meta?
 - Check YT style for flex shrink of meta.
+- Add meta places image to modern style.
 - Finish Modern style.

 - ------------------------------------------------------------------------------